-“historical consumption data request form” means the form published by a network provider under clause 6.9, in accordance with Annexure 2.
+“historical consumption data request form” means the form published by a network provider under clause 6.2, in accordance with Annexure 2.

-“incoming retailer”, in relation to a transfer of a customer, means the retailer that will supply electricity to the customer after the transfer date.
+“incoming retailer”, in relation to a transfer of a customer, means the retailer that will supply to the customer after the transfer date.

-“Interpretation Act” means the Northern Territory of Australia Act of that name.
+“Interpretation Act” means the Interpretation Act.

 “interval meter” means a meter that records data electricity consumption at regular time intervals of no more than half an hour.

-“marketing” means, but is not limited to, advertising, sales, promotions, market research, public relations, discussions or negotiations by any means in the nature of a personal contact with a customer whether solicited or unsolicited for the purposes of entering into an electricity sale contract.
+“marketing” includes advertising, sales, promotions, market research, public relations, discussions or negotiations by any means in the nature of a personal contact with a customer whether solicited or unsolicited for the purposes of entering into an electricity supply contract.

-“maximum credit allowance” has the meaning given to it in clause A.A.5.
+“maximum credit allowance” has the meaning given to it in clause A.A.5 of Appendix A.

+“maximum outstanding days” has the meaning given to that term in clause A.A.3 of Appendix A.

-“meter”, in relation to a customer at an exit point, means the meter or meters and appropriate infrastructure, as defined in the Network Connection Technical Code at or about the exit point used to measure the supply of electricity to the customer.
+“meter”, in relation to a customer at an exit point, means the meter and appropriate infrastructure, as defined in the Network Connection Technical Code at or about the exit point used to measure the supply to the customer.

-“Minister” means the Minister of the Crown who is responsible for the administration of the ERA.
+“Minister” means the Minister of the Crown who is responsible for the administration of the ERA in accordance with the Interpretation Act.

+“National Electricity Rules” are the ‘National Electricity Rules’ published by the AEMC and made in accordance with the National Electricity (South Australia) Act 1996 (SA).

+“negotiation framework” means the ‘negotiation framework’ submitted by the generator to the Commission as varied from time to time in accordance with clause 3.5.

 “Network Access Agreement” means an agreement entered into between a retailer and the network provider in accordance with the ENTPA Act (and, where applicable, the network providers licence) and dealing with (amongst other things) the provision of network access services and the coordination of customer billing, reporting and notifications.

-“Network Access Code” means the code made by the Minister under Part 2 of the ENTPA Act.
+“Network Access Code” means the ‘Network Access Code’ contained in a Schedule to the ENTPA Act.

-“network access services” will have the meaning given to that term in the Network Access Code.
+“network access services” has the meaning given to that term in the Network Access Code.

 “network charges” means all charges (approved by the Commission and published by the network provider) which are payable by a retailer to a network provider or, if applicable, the system controller in connection with the transfer of electricity at an exit point and the provision of network access services.

-“network charges liability” has the meaning given to it in clause A.A.3.
+“network charges liability” has the meaning given to it in clause A.A.3 of Appendix A.

-“Network Connection Technical Code” means the code of that name that is required under section 9(2) of the Network Access Code and is published by Power and Water Corporation.
+“Network Connection Technical Code” means the code of that name that is required under clause 9(2) of the Network Access Code and is published by Power and Water Corporation.

 “network provider” has the meaning given to that term in the ERA.

-“NMI” will have the meaning given to that term in the National Electricity Rules.
+“NMI” has the meaning given to that term in the National Electricity Rules.

-“nominated transfer date” has the meaning given to it in clause 8.11.
+“nominated transfer date” has the meaning given to it in clause 8.2.9.

+“payment period” means the due date for payment in relation to a generation services bill issued by the generator to a retailer.

+“Power and Water Corporation” has the meaning given to that term in the ERA.

-“Power and Water Corporation (Generation)” means the generation division of Power and Water Corporation.
+“Power and Water Corporation (Generation)” means the generation division of Power and Water Corporation that is licensed as a generator in accordance with the ERA.

-“Power and Water Corporation (Retail)” means the retail division of Power and Water Corporation.
+“Power and Water Corporation (Retail)” means the retail division of Power and Water Corporation that is licensed as a retailer in accordance with the ERA.

 “previous retailer”, in relation to a transfer, means the retailer that supplied the customer before the transfer time.

+“reactive period” is an allowance which represents the predicted number of days for the activation, implementation and enforcement of Retailer of Last Resort procedures.